chris-sanders/chris-sanders.github.io/_drafts/2019-02-07-charm-template-pytest.md

 you are writing test to exercise the units you do not need to remove and re-deploy them for each iteration.

+## Closing
+This post just scratches the surface of best practices for charm writting and testing.
+After several years of charming, my understanding of those best practice continues to evolve.
+This is a good start, and hopefully helpful for anyone getting started that wants to start with what I have learned during my time charming.
+However charms, like cloud software, are quickly chaning and what I describe here is likely to continue to change.
+Please pay attention to the post date.
+While I have every intention of continuing to update the templates, I do not intend to update this post.
+It is a point in time guide for writting better charms.

 [part1]: https://chris-sanders.github.io/2019-01-28-charm-create/
 [pytest]: https://docs.pytest.org/en/latest/
 [fixture-docs]: https://docs.pytest.org/en/latest/fixture.html